 copies of the borrower’s bank statements showing the regular deposit of these funds.

-The following table provides verification requirements for alimony or child support.
+The following table provides verification requirements for alimony, child support, or separate maintenance.

 Check for limitations on the continuance of the payments, such as the age of the children for whom the support is being paid or the duration over which alimony is required to be paid.

 |Document no less than six months of the borrower’s most recent regular receipt of the full payment.|